Vieiraork/CSV-Reader-and-Writer/README.md

 1. Inside of **File.py** change the attribute **self.file_name** for name of your file
 2. Inside of **File.py** in function **create_file** change the line what contains **writer.writerow**
-  1 This attribute are the columns name of first line of your CSV file
   ```
         def create_file(self):
           with open(self.file_name, 'x', newline='') as csv_file: